When We Fight, We Fight To Win

 If you or someone you love was injured in an accident, take the following steps:

-• Determine the jurisdiction in which your case should be filed (what state and what court).
+3. Determine the jurisdiction (which state and court) in which your case should be filed.

-• Determine the venue in which your action should be filed.
-Typically, the venue is the location the defendant(s) conduct business or the location the dispute arose.
+4. Determine the venue in which your action should be filed.
+Typically, the venue is the location where the defendant(s) conduct business or where the dispute arose.

 Who Is At Fault In Semi-Truck Accidents?

 Fault in a semi-truck accident isn’t always easy to determine.
-The truck driver may be at fault, but so may the truck driver’s employer, the entity responsible for the truck’s maintenance, a manufacturer of a truck part, or even the local government for improper road maintenance.
+The truck driver may be at fault, but so may be the truck driver’s employer, the entity responsible for the truck’s maintenance, the manufacturer of a truck part or even the local government for improper road maintenance.

 A Chicago truck accident lawyer can establish fault by using accident reconstruction, expert witnesses and other forms of evidence.